vlriya/omd/README.md

-# omd
+# Duck-Painter
-Python Basics.
-Simple choice-based-read-write program about a duck in the rain
+Simple read-write program about a duck-painter who needs help deciding whether to bring an umbrella to the function 🦆🍺